Structural design of composite concrete section in RCS (EN)

 9 Results

 Run the analysis of all extremes if you move the part Results.
-To verify that the results are correct, let's pick the last construction stage End of design working life, and move to the Stress limitation code-check.
+To verify that the results are correct, let's pick the last construction stage, the End of the design working life, and move to the Stress limitation code-check.
 We can check if the Linear elastic stress is the same as in the Midas Civil.

 Part 1_bottom = -5.2 MPa